wimleers/fileconveyor/README.txt

 Simple count queries show how many items there are in each persistent data structure.
-In this case for example, there are 2560 files waiting to enter the pipeline, 50 were in the pipeline at the time of stopping the daemon (these will be added to the queue again once we restart the daemon) and 0 files are in the list of failed files.
+In this case for example, there are 2560 files waiting to enter the pipeline, 50 were in the pipeline at the time of stopping File Conveyor (these will be added to the queue again once we restart File Conveyor) and 0 files are in the list of failed files.
 Files end up in there when their processor chain or (one of) their transporters fails. sqlite> SELECT COUNT(*) FROM pipeline_queue;
   2560
   sqlite> SELECT COUNT(*) FROM pipeline_list;